MatthN/MatthN.github.io/_posts/2024-03-02-Predicting-house-prices.markdown

 <img src="/img/posts/Predicting_house_prices/histogram_house_prices.png" width="50%" height="auto">

-We can see that a lot of the distributions are skewed.
+A lot of the distributions are skewed, resembling a log-normal or exponential distribution.
 Our house prices have a long tail towards more expensive houses.
-The same can be seen for the grond living area.
+The same can be seen for the ground living area.
 The total basement square footage has a peak at 0, because not all houses have a basement.
 This is also the case for garage area, open porch square footage, wood deck square footage, and others.
 This may complicate prediction for simple methods such as linear regressions.

 Finally, let's have a look at the correlation between features, and at the correlation of each feature with the label.